|Nutritional Guidelines (per serving)|

 |Amount per serving|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Italy is Europe's biggest producer of chestnuts, and a particularly prized kind is grown in the Mugello region of Tuscany.
 Though they suffered a reputation as a "poor man's food" in the past, chestnuts have become somewhat of a luxury item during the winter holiday season.

 Chestnuts are in season roughly from September to January and are particularly popular around the holidays between Thanksgiving, Christmas, and New Years.
 In recent years, their excellent nutritional profile has also sparked a resurgence of interest.
-When selecting chestnuts, look for the largest ones you can find, with shiny shells, and a weighty feel in your hand.

 The Italian language has two names for chestnuts: castagne (for the smaller, more common varieties) and marroni (for the larger, more prized heart-shaped varieties).